 - Before you start, line a metal 9×13 baking pan with parchment paper.

-- First, make the tangzhong: In a small saucepan, whisk together the water and all-purpose flour.
+- First, make the tangzhong: In a small saucepan, whisk together the water and bread flour.
 Cook over medium heat, whisking constantly, for 4-5 minutes until the mixture is a paste-like slurry.
 Scrape it into a bowl and set it aside.1/4 cup (32 g) bread flour, 3/4 cup (155 g) water

 - In a stand mixing bowl, mix the flour, sugar, yeast, and salt until combined.
 Add the cream, milk, egg, vanilla, and tangzhong to the bowl.
 Knead on low speed with the dough hook for 2 minutes until it forms a rough dough ball.3 2/3 cups (485 g) bread flour, 1/3 cup (66 g) granulated sugar, 2 teaspoons instant yeast, 3/4 teaspoon fine sea salt, 1/3 cup (78 g) heavy cream, 1/3 cup (78 g) whole milk, 1 large (50 g) whole egg, 1 teaspoon vanilla bean paste, Tangzhong from above